Updated June 2026Class Duration

 Training Topics

-- The hybrid model: Razor components in a BlazorWebView, .NET running natively
+- Razor components in a BlazorWebView: .NET running natively, UI rendering in a WebView

 - Blazor Hybrid vs. Blazor Server vs. WebAssembly vs. XAML MAUI: choosing per app